MartinThoma/MartinThoma.github.io/_posts/2014-01-28-highend-notebooks.md

 | Keyboard           | Chiclet-Keyboard     |
 | Noise              | 29.8 dB, 42.1 dB max |

+There seem to be other versions of the XPS 15:

 * XPS 15 (L501X)
 * XPS 15 (L502X)
 * XPS 15z

+However, I was not able to find any specification of those.

 ## Fujitsu ##